RetroDECK/ES-DE/USERGUIDE-DEV.md

 These systems are generally straightforward to setup.
 For regular Atari Jaguar games you'll have a single ROM or zip archive per game that you place in the root of the `~/ROMs/atarijaguar` system directory.
 For Atari Jaguar CD games it's recommended to go for the .cdi format and you place these directly in the root of the `~/ROMs/atarijaguarcd` directory.

-The only emulator that can run Atari Jaguar CD games is [BigPEmu](https://www.richwhitehouse.com/jaguar/) which is available for Linux and Windows.
+You can run these games using Virtual Jaguar in RetroArch, or via [BigPEmu](https://www.richwhitehouse.com/jaguar/) which is available for Linux and Windows.
 On Linux you can also run the Windows release of this emulator, should you want to.
 To accomplish this you need to run it via the Wine (or Proton) translation layer.

 How to setup Wine is covered in the [Running Windows emulators on Linux using Wine or Proton](USERGUIDE-DEV.md#running-windows-emulators-on-linux-using-wine-or-proton) section.